eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/quickstart/_index.md

 {{< tabpane text=true >}}
 {{% tab header="Python" %}}
-Create your own repository copy from the [Template Repository](https://github.com/eclipse-velocitas/vehicle-app-python-template) by clicking the green button `Use this template`.
+Create your own repository copy from the [Python Template Repository](https://github.com/eclipse-velocitas/vehicle-app-python-template) by clicking the green button `Use this template`.
 You don't have to include all branches.
 For more information on Template Repositories take a look at this [GitHub Tutorial](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template#creating-a-repository-from-a-template).
 {{% /tab %}}
 {{% tab header="C++" %}}
-C++ currently has only an [SDK repository](https://github.com/eclipse-velocitas/vehicle-app-cpp-sdk).
-To create your own _Vehicle App_ repository, fork the repository into your own organization.
-For the fork, only the `main` branch needs to be copied over.
+Create your own repository copy from the [C++ Template Repository](https://github.com/eclipse-velocitas/vehicle-app-cpp-template) by clicking the green button `Use this template`.
+You don't have to include all branches.
+For more information on Template Repositories take a look at this [GitHub Tutorial](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template#creating-a-repository-from-a-template).

 {{% /tab %}}
 {{< /tabpane >}}